Local Clustering on Complex Graphs and Complex Hypergraphs: Local Clustering

 \subsection{GeneralACL and HyperACL Algorithms based on Personalized PageRank}

-Given a starting vertex set, finding optimal local clusters in terms of minimal conductance is an NP-complete problem \cite{DBLP:conf/sofsem/SimaS06}.
-GeneralACL and HyperACL work by ranking the vertex candidacy heuristically using seeded/personalized random walks.
+Given a starting vertex set, finding optimal local clusters in terms of minimal conductance is an NP-complete problem \citep{DBLP:conf/sofsem/SimaS06}.
+GeneralACL and HyperACL rank the vertex candidacy heuristically using seeded/personalized random walks.